semaphoreci/docs/docs/security/rbac-authorization.md

 rules](/security/repository-to-role-mappings/).<br/>
 Next, each organization-level role can grant access to the organization's projects, as mentioned [above](organization-role-to-project-role-mappings).
-Finally, user can be assigned a role within the project directly (from projects Admin or Maintainer), and can also get a role through membership in the group which was assigned a role within the given project.
+Finally, user can be assigned a role within the project directly (from projects Admin).

 **Example**:<br/> *Owen* has access to the project's GitHub repository, which automatically makes him a Contributor to that project on Semaphore.
-He is the organization's Admin, which makes him Admin on all of the organization's projects, and someone assigned him directly the role of Maintainer.
+He is the organization's Admin, which makes him Admin on all of the organization's projects, and someone assigned him directly the role of Reader.
-So, *Owen* has three roles within this project: Contributor, Admin, and Maintainer, and same as with organization roles, the sum of permissions that those roles grant make a total set of permission *Owen* has within this project.
+So, *Owen* has three roles within this project: Contributor, Admin, and Reader, and same as with organization roles, the sum of permissions that those roles grant make a total set of permission *Owen* has within this project.